-The Public Safety Department accepts voluntary, confidential reports from victims of or witnesses to criminal activity, with the exception of a reported incident of sexual misconduct, which DPS must share with the Title IX Coordinator.
-With your permission, a UHDPS officer can file a report on the details of the incident without revealing your identity.
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to enhance the future safety of yourself and others.
-With such information, the University can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
+If the victim of a crime does not wish to pursue action within the University or the criminal justice system, the victim may still want to consider making a confidential report.
+With the victim's permission, a member of the UHDPS or a CSA can file a report on the details of the incident without revealing your identity.
+The purpose of confidential reporting is to comply with your request to keep the matter confidential while taking steps to enhance the future safety of yourself and others.
+With such information, the UHDPS can keep an accurate record of the number of incidents involving students, employees, and visitors; determine where there is a pattern of crime with regard to particular location, method, or assailant; and alert the campus community to potential danger.
+Reports filed in this manner remain confidential and are counted and disclosed in the annual crime statistics for the institution.